passlab/omptrace/README.md

     make

 ## Experiment
-There are two examples so far you can experiment in [examples](examples) folder, axpy and jacobi.
+There are three examples so far you can experiment in [examples](examples) folder, axpy, jacobi and fib-task.
 Check the Makefile to see how they can be compiled and executed with omptrace enabled.

+### To execute axpy
+    cd examples
+    make axpy
+    make runaxpy

+### To execute fib-task
+    cd examples
+    make fib
+    make runfib

 ## Visualization
 Tracing is writen to a graphml file named OMPTRACE.graphml and you need [yEd](https://www.yworks.com/products/yed) to layout and visualize the trace file.